smirarab/pasta/README.md

 and decompress them in your target directory (e.g. `pasta-code`).
 Note that the tools directory and the PASTA code directory should be under the same parent directory.
 Also note that when you use the zip files instead of using `git`, after decompressing the zip file you may get a directory called `sate-tools-mac-master` or `sate-tools-linux-master` instead of `sate-tools-mac` or `sate-tools-linux`.
-You need to rename thse directories and remove the `-master` part.
+You need to rename these directories and remove the `-master` part.
-Finally, those with 32-bit Linux machines need to be aware that the master branch has 64bit binaries.
+Finally, those with 32-bit Linux machines need to be aware that the master branch has 64-bit binaries.
 32-bit binaries are provided in the `32bit` branch of `sate-tools-linux` git project (so download [this zip file](https://github.com/smirarab/sate-tools-linux/archive/32bit.zip) instead).

 4. `cd pasta` (or `cd pasta-master` if you used the zip file instead of clonning the git repository)